PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 ## License

-Licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+MS File Info Scanner is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause

 Copyright 2018 Battelle Memorial Institute